 From traveling underwater to peeking into the pits of hell

-- Umihotaru, the world's only highway rest-stop on the ocean
+- Umihotaru, a unique highway rest-stop on the ocean

 - Mt.
 Nokogiri, with sweeping views of the landscape